CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 | `model`      | New name to replace the original `name` that is part of the LHE filename (gluino in the default example from Part 1).
 The output files will thus start with "model".
 If you pass the empty string as option, the name will become 'custom' or equal to `decay` if that option was set.
 | `mass`       | The name of the python file that contains the `mass_dict` dictionary.
 More info on this below.
 In short it specifies how to set the masses of the sparticles appearing in the decay chain.
 | `slha`       | Full path of the SLHA file you want to use.
 Leave this option blank if you are happy with the SLHA file present in the undecayed LHE file and you only want to add decay branching ratios for particles that have no branching ratios specified.
 | `decay`      | Name of one of the predefined options for the decay chain.
 Currently you can choose from T1tttt, T1bbbb, T1qqqq, T2qq, T2bb, T2tt, T2tt_3BD and T2cc.
-If none of these suit you, you can leave this option blank.
+If none of these suit you, you can leave this option blank and use either the `slha` or `decaystring` options.
 | `decaystring`| If the decay you want is not provided in the predefined options, you can pass the full decay specification as a string.

 To avoid having to come back to this table all the time, there are comments in the file to remind you what each option means.